Skip to main content

 If the invoice’s state is returned as PAID, then the payment was successful and the funds have been deposited into your Strike account.

-If the payment is not made before the quote expires, you’ll need to generate a new quote (at the start of step 2), which will contain a new corresponding lnInoivce and onchainAddress to be presented to the payer.
+If the payment is not made before the quote expires, you’ll need to generate a new quote (at the start of step 2), which will contain a new corresponding lnInoivce to be presented to the payer.

 You can also use the get invoices endpoint at any time to retrieve information on multiple invoices.
 When using this endpoint, you can filter by various fields such as the invoice’s creation date, currency, current state, issuerId, receiverId, payerId, and correlationId.
 This endpoint uses OData syntax for filtering, pagination, and ordering.